shijin-raj/blog-web-app/README.md

 # BLOG-WEB-APP

-ReactJS front-end created for listing blogs by author
+ReactJS front-end created for listing & viewing blogs by author